reillytilbury/coppafish/docs/method.md

 * file compression support.
 * raw data in a universal format that can then be used by multiple versions of our software.
 * more optimised for data retrieval speed.
 The default file type is using [zarr](https://zarr.readthedocs.io/) arrays, but we also support saving as uncompressed numpy arrays by setting `file_type` to `.npy` in the extract config section.

 Extract also saves metadata inside of the `tile_dir` directory if the raw files are ND2 format.

 ## Filter

-All images are filtered to help us boost signal-to-noise ratio and exaggerate spots.
+All images are filtered to help us boost signal-to-noise ratio and emphasis spot shapes.
 The parts to this are:

-* calculating a Point Spread Function (PSF) using “good” spot shapes which is used to apply a Wiener filtering on every image if `deconvolve` in the `filter` config settings is set to true (default is false).
+* calculating a Point Spread Function (PSF) using “good” spot shapes which is used to apply a
+<a href="https://en.wikipedia.org/wiki/Wiener_deconvolution" target="_blank">Wiener filtering</a> on every image if
+`deconvolve` in the `filter` config is set to true (default).
+This is to reduce image blur caused by light scattering.
 * applying a smoothing kernel to every image by setting `r_smooth` in the `filter` config section.
-By default, each pixel is averaged with one other pixel along the z direction.
+By default, this is not applied.
-* a difference of Hannings 2D kernel is applied to every image that is not a DAPI.
-If it is a DAPI, instead apply a 2D top hat filter (which is just a 2D top hat kernel) if `r_dapi` is set to a number in the config.
+* a difference of two <a href=https://en.wikipedia.org/wiki/Hann_function target="_blank">Hannings</a> 2D kernel is
+applied to every image that is not a DAPI.
+If it is a DAPI, instead apply a 2D top hat filter (which is just a 2D top hat kernel) of size `r_dapi` if it is set manually to a number in the config.

+After filtering is applied, the images are scaled by the [scale](#scale) factors computed earlier and saved in `uint16` format again.

 ## Find spots